Audit in Progress: Initial

 The album was well received by critics and fans.
 Joseph Larkin called it "the most ferocious record in the Hot Snakes discography, [it] rarely lets up [and] pummels without mercy."
 Spin noted the album's "loud, throttling punk-rock elegance" and compared it to Drive Like Jehu.
 The latter comparison was again made by Nick Cowen, noting that despite replacing their original drummer: "the Hot Snakes manifesto remains “If it ain’t broke, don’t fix it”.
 Not bad for a band playing some of the most blistering punk rock around."
 Brian Howe was slightly less positive, citing the aforementioned replacement as one of the reasons: "While Rubalcaba is a proficient percussionist possessed of a distinct style, his crisper, more rigid drumming simply doesn't mesh as well with Hot Snakes' metallic doom-rock guitars and monotone shout-alongs as Kourkounis's rumbling, primal pounding did.
 Audit in Progress remains sufficiently fierce, but sounds a little tinny when compared to the rippling muscles of 2002's Suicide Invoice."
 Jean-Pierre of Tiny Mix Tapes called it "one of the finest albums of the 2004 [sic], hands down."

 Awards

 Audit in Progress was named "best punk album" at the 2005 San Diego Music Awards.

 In popular culture

-"This Mystic Decade" was featured in the soundtrack of Grand Theft Auto V.
+"This Mystic Decade" was featured on the soundtrack of Grand Theft Auto V.